Note: Only admins can see the compliance tab.

 - Go to User Settings configuration button located In the top-right menu of JetPatch

-- Under the "Compliance" section disable / enable "View compliance information in Patches Catalog and Management based on Compliance Rules".
+- Under the "Compliance" section disable / enable "Use custom compliance rules for compliance calculation.".
 Enabling the feature will reflect the compliance information after considering the Compliance rules while disabling these setting will show total compliance regardless the configured Compliance rules.

 Enabling the setting will affect the following components:

 - Needed On - the "Needed On" counter will reflect the number of servers that needs this patch after filtering out the servers that are not allowed to deploy this patch.

 - Patching Status - the number of "Not Installed" patches (grey part in the bar) will reflect the number of patches after considering the Compliance rules.

 - Endpoint Compliance - Will show the Compliance percentage based on the Compliance rules.

 All of the servers in the environment should ignore .Net patches

 Step 1 - Select to create a new Compliance Rule